A guide to the best places to visit from Luxembourg City when looking for day trips

 Clervaux is yet another great option for day trips from Luxembourg.

-It is a picturesque town in the north of Luxembourg which however differs from the other towns mentioned so far.
+It is a picturesque town in the north of Luxembourg, but it differs from the other towns mentioned so far.

-If you have a car, a day trip to Clervaux can easily be combined with Vianden which is closeby, and are both great places to visit in Luxembourg in one day.
+If you have a car, a day trip to Clervaux can easily be combined with a visit to Vianden, which is nearby.
+Both are great places to visit in Luxembourg in one day.

-The cityscape is dominated by the imposing church of Clervaux.
+The imposing church of Clervaux dominates the cityscape.
 With its grey and white outside decor, it definitely is a very eye-catching attraction.

 When visiting Clervaux, you can’t miss visiting the castle which has been turned into a museum and hosts now one of the most important exhibitions in Luxembourg.